UK expels Iran diplomats after embassy attack

 While Iranian police at first did not stop the protesters storming the embassy gates, they later fired tear gas to disperse them and freed six Britons held by demonstrators.

-Iran's Foreign Ministry expressed its regret for the "unacceptable behavior of few demonstrators."
+Iran's Foreign Ministry expressed its regret for the "unacceptable behaviour of few demonstrators."

 The protesters hit back, saying they had been "seeking to answer to the plots and malevolence of this old fox" and the Foreign Ministry should not sacrifice "the goals of the nation for diplomatic and political relations."